 You will need popsicle moulds and paddle pop sticks for this recipe.

-- 1 400mL can coconut cream/milk (Try to choose a brand that just uses coconut and water – not stabilisers or emulsifiers.
-Honest to Goodness is a great brand, but if I’m just at a regular supermarket I choose the blue tin from the brand TCC).
+1 400mL can coconut cream/milk (Try to choose a brand that just uses coconut and water – not stabilisers or emulsifiers.
+Honest to Goodness is a great brand, but if I’m just at a regular supermarket I choose either Ayam or the blue tin from the brand TCC).

 Extra coconut cream/yoghurt, chopped pecans and cinnamon, to serve (optional)